nestorSag/mlops-lite/README.md

 mlflow-server       Bootstraps the MLflow server using the Terraform configuration in tf/

+mlflow-server-rm    Destroys the MLflow server created with the Terraform configuration in tf/

 local-batch-inference Runs a batch inference job locally, using .csv inputs and outputs.
 Pass --model-name and --model-version to specify the model to deploy from the MLFlow registry.

 local-deployment    Deploys the model to a local endpoint using MLFLow.
 Pass --model-name and --model-version to specify the model to deploy from the MLFlow registry.